neurons-me/neurons-me/README.md

 # **Introduction to neurons.me**

 > **Empowering Users with Self-Sovereign AI**

-**neurons.me is designed to give users control over their AI.** Instead of hidden algorithms manipulating behavior for profit, **neurons.me** ensures **you** define and manage your intelligence to serve your goals

 So instead of being passively shaped by AI systems **built for corporations**, **this ecosystem** lets you **actively build and control** the intelligence that works for you.

 <img src="https://docs.neurons.me/media/neurons-me.png" alt="neurons.me cover" width="277" style="float: right; margin-left: 10px;" align="right">